A wrongful death case can be filed by the survivors of a person who died due to negligence or intentional acts of another.

 Categories of Damages

-There are states that allow loss of consortium claims where the immediate survivors are deprived of the deceased companionship.
-Just like how children will lose guidance if their parent died.
+Some states allow loss of consortium claims where the immediate survivors are deprived of the deceased companionship.
+Just like how children will lose guidance if their parents died.

-Who are Awarded?
+Who is Awarded?